radareorg/radare2-book/ru/src/disassembling/esil.md

 ### Unimplemented/Unhandled Instructions

 Those are expressed with the 'TODO' command.
-They act as a 'BREAK', but displays a warning message describing that an instruction is not implemented and will not be emulated.
-For example:
+They act as a 'BREAK', but displays a warning message describing that an instruction is not implemented and will not be emulated. Например:

 ```
 fmulp ST(1), ST(0)      =>      TODO,fmulp ST(1),ST(0)